 Where You Can Work

-AAs are part of an Aesthesia Care Team providing care under the medical direction of a qualified anesthesiologist.
+AAs are part of an Anesthesia Care Team providing care under the medical direction of a qualified anesthesiologist.
 Most anesthesia assistants work in outpatient ambulatory centers, teaching institutions, and private hospitals.

 Where You Can Practice